-SampleGrabber is a multichannel capable plugin, available in all common formats (VST, AU, RTAS and TDM), whose channel configuration is set automatically, or by clicking the icon and setting the desired channel count in the I/O submenu.
+SampleGrabber is a multichannel capable plug-in, available in all common formats (AAX, AU, VST and VST3), whose channel configuration is set automatically according to the channels number.
+The displayed layouts list is filtered by the "Layout category" chosen, clicking on the icon.
+This category is automatically chosen according to the DAW.

-The FLUX:: MiRA:: application displays in the audio source menu a list of SampleGrabber instances found on the network.
+The FLUX:: MiRA application displays in the audio source menu a list of SampleGrabber instances found on the network.
 Each instance is identified by the network name of associated computer on which it is running on.
 Clicking a name on the list will select the corresponding SampleGrabber for input.

-You can insert up to 64 instances of SampleGrabber plugins inside one same DAW, and up to 64 FLUX:: MiRA:: instances can be connected to any SampleGrabber instance over the network.
-A SampleGrabber can be connected to up to 64 FLUX:: MiRA:: instances over the network.
+You can insert up to 64 instances of SampleGrabber plugins inside one same DAW, and up to 64 FLUX:: MiRA instances can be connected to any SampleGrabber instance over the network.
+A SampleGrabber can be connected to up to 64 FLUX:: MiRA instances over the network.
 We do, however, recommend limiting the number of instances in order to avoid saturating the network.